Garima Sharma

 Monopsony and Gender.
 [April 2023]

 Collective Bargaining for Women: How Unions Can Create Female-Friendly Jobs (with Viola Corradini and Lorenzo Lagos).
-[May 2023].
-Reject and Resubmit: The Quarterly Journal of Economics.
+[September 2024].
+Conditionally accepted: The Quarterly Journal of Economics.

 Selected Work in Progress